TallKite/linnstrument-firmware/README.md

 *Details: Importing: Download a settings file from the wiki.
 On your Linnstrument, set Allow Importing to ON.
 In your DAW, set the output of midi track A to your Linnstrument.
 Load the settings file into track A and press play.
 Your Linnstrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #8 below.*

 *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
 To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
 (You needn't actually edit it.)*

+*All Settings for Current EDO imports/exports not only the scales, rainbow and fretboard, but also the equave semitones, the equave cents, the guitar tuning, and all row and column offsets.*

 *Exporting: Download an export-request file from the wiki.
 In your DAW, set the input of midi track A and the output of midi track B to your Linnstrument.
 Put the export-request midi file at the start of track B. Then start recording on track A. When your Linnstrument stops sending midi, stop recording.
 Save the midi on track A to a midi file (i.e. export it from your DAW), preferably as format 0.
 Name it something informative such as "lightPattern31edoFretboard.mid" or "22edoScales.mid".
 Later on you can import this file to restore your settings.
 Or share it on the wiki.*